-Any student who brings a firearm onto school property shall be subject to expulsion from school for a period of not less than one year from the date of initial suspension for such violation.
+Any student who brings a weapon as defined by federal law onto school property shall be subject to expulsion from school for a period of not less than one year from the date of initial suspension for such violation.

 Teachers and principals are authorized to confiscate such items immediately and take disciplinary action.